 An August 2012 panel discussion among David Brin (an award-winning science fiction writer), Mat Kaplan (the moderator) and me on AI and the Future at KPCC can be found at video.

 Part one of an August 2013 interview of me by Adam Ford (founder and president of H+ Australia) on AI and the Future (and Sigma) can be found at video.
-Part two should be out soon.
+Part two can be found at video.

 A September 2013 interview of me by Luke Muehlhauser (executive director of the Machine Intelligence Research Institute) on Cognitive Architecture (and related topics) can be found at blog.